mehulkar/mehulkar.com/web/source/blog/2014/04/born-to-run.md

-The way Douglass weaves his story, snaking through conversation, science, and description is like watching a discovery in slow motion as it dawns in the eyes of a weary explorer: exhilerating.
+The way Douglass weaves his story, snaking through conversation, science, and description is like watching a discovery in slow motion as it dawns in the eyes of a weary explorer: exhilarating.
 It literally brought tears to my eyes.

 Born to run is essentially a manifesto of the human condition.